Behavioral Intelligence for MLB

 CHS

-Chase Discipline
+Chase Avoidance

 Out-of-zone swing rate (inverted).
 Higher score = better avoidance of bad pitches.